 Based on the Federal Emergency Management Agency's Flood Boundary and Floodway Maps and Flood Insurance Rate Maps, and information presented by the applicant whether the subdivision is in a flood prone area.
-If the subdivision, or any part of it, is in such an area, the subdivider shall determine the 100 year flood elevation and flood hazard boundaries within the subdivision.
-The proposed subdivision plan must include a condition of plan approval requiring that principal structures in the subdivision will be constructed with their lowest floor, including the basement, at least one foot above the 100 year flood elevation.
-The Planning Board shall review all subdivision proposals to assure that: (1) they are designed to minimize flood damage; (2) all public utilities and facilities, such as sewer, gas, electrical, and water systems are located, elevated, and constructed to minimize or eliminate flood damage; (3) adequate drainage is provided so as to reduce exposure to flood hazards; and (4) the proposed subdivision otherwise meets the standards of the Town's Ffloodplain Ordinance, Sec.
-6-6.requirements.
+If the subdivision, or any part of it, is in such an area, the subdivider shall determine the 100-year flood elevation and flood hazard boundaries within the subdivision.
+The proposed subdivision plan must include a condition of plan approval requiring that principal structures in the subdivision will be constructed with their lowest floor, including the basement, at least one foot above the 100-year flood elevation.
+The Planning Board shall review all subdivision proposals to assure that: (1) they are designed to minimize flood damage; (2) all public utilities and facilities, such as sewer, gas, electrical, and water systems are located, elevated, and constructed to minimize or eliminate flood damage; (3) adequate drainage is provided so as to reduce exposure to flood hazards; and (4) the proposed subdivision otherwise meets the standards of the Town of Cape Elizabeth 's-Construction Code, Chapter 6, Floodplain Regulations. floodplain requirements.